psychoinformatics-de/ipsy-docs/content/pages/medusa/condor.rst

   Queue

 By default, Matlab will use all available CPUs.
-The only effective way to control Matlab is to use the ``singleCompthread`` option.
+The only effective way to control Matlab is to use the ``-singleCompthread`` option.
 There is a `maxNumCompThreads()`_ function, but it is deprecated and is considered unreliable.

 .. class:: note

-  **NOTE:** With the increase in the number of available toolbox licenses, it is no longer necessary to restrict Matlab jobs to specific compute nodes.
+  **NOTE:** With the increase in the number of available campus toolbox licenses, it is no longer necessary to restrict Matlab jobs to specific compute nodes.

 .. class:: todo